QSFT/doradus-docker-quickstart/README.md

 - This experimental Docker image supports:
 	- A single server container for development
-	- A single client container to run client tools such as cqlsh, nodetool, etc.
+	- A single client container to run Cassandra client tools such as cqlsh, nodetool, etc.

 Running on Docker
 ----------------

-1. Launch a container called doradus:
+1. Launch a container called ‘doradus’:

 		docker run -p 1123:1123 -d --name doradus traduong1/docker-doradus-singlecontainer The -p option tells docker to bind port 1123 on the host to port 1123 in the container